-The Principal and Chief Executive reports to the Chair of Corporation, who undertakes an annual review of his performance against the college's overall objectives using both qualitative and quantitative measures of performance.
-The Principal has performed very well during 2019/20, with increased challenges posed by the Covid-19 pandemic, meeting the College's objectives and ensuring good financial health and management, as well as, maintaining quality teaching and learning provision and ensuring positive positioning of the College locally and regionally.
+The Principal and Chief Executive reports to the Chair of Corporation, who undertakes an annual review of his performance against the College's overall objectives using both qualitative and quantitative measures of performance.
+The Principal has performed very well during 2020/21, with increased challenges posed by the Covid-19 pandemic, meeting the College's objectives, maintaining quality teaching and learning provision, ensuring positive positioning of the College locally and regionally as well as achieving outstanding financial health.